Negligent Party Caused Injury

+Negligence defined is an act of carelessness.
 A negligent party either does something careless or fails to do something precautionary to prevent an accident.
-However, not all careless acts lead to a civil complaint.
-Negligence by definition is a general act of carelessness.
 The act can be intentional, or not intentional.
 The word negligence comes up often when seeking to obtain compensation for injuries and other loses.
-This is because negligence is basis of most civil complaints in personal injury cases.
+Negligence is basis of most civil complaints in personal injury cases.
 When negligent actions result in injuries or loss to an innocent victim, a personal injury lawsuit can be filed to seek compensation for damages.
 This legal right to obtain compensation is a process of proving fault and intention.
-In a court of law, an injury attorney will need to prove that the negligent party is at fault.
-Proving who is at fault means proving negligence in some form.
-Investigating the details of an accident and relaying convincing material to a court is serious business.
-This is why hiring an experienced personal injury attorney is advisable, especially if the act of negligence caused serious injuries, loss of life, or significant damage to property.
+In a court of law, an injury attorney will need to prove that the negligent party caused injury.
+In other words, the act of negligence or carelessness can be proven to determine fault.
+Investigating the details of an accident and convincing the court who is at fault is serious business; especially if the act of negligence caused serious injuries, loss of life, or significant damage to property.
+Hiring an experienced personal injury attorney will achieve this goal.

-The victim of a negligence lawsuit is referred to as the “plaintiff.”
+Some, but not all, careless or negligent acts lead to injury or civil complaint.
+If the accident leads to a lawsuit, the plaintiff and defendant are two terms you will hear throughout the case.
+The victim is referred to as the “plaintiff.”
 The plaintiff is the person who has been wrongly injured as the result of an accident caused by someone else.
 The “someone else” in this scenario would be the defendant, also referred to as the negligent party.
 The defendant either failed to act, or acted in a negligent manner.
-Often times we talk about negligent drivers who cause car wrecks.
-Negligent parties can also be business owners of water parks, restaurants, or retail stores.
+Negligent parties can be business owners of water parks, restaurants, or retail stores.
+They can also be drivers, employers or workers.
 Doctors or heads of a corporations can breach their duty of care, resulting in harm.
-A government agency, or basically any person or party could be defendants in a negligence lawsuit.
+A government agency, or literally any person or party could be defendants in a negligence lawsuit.

 Comparative Negligence vs Contributory Negligence